Posted on

 “It’s ok, she’s friendly!” shouted the owner.

-I didn’t have time to shout anything back, I couldn’t get us to safety, the Doodle clearly wasn’t reading Rook’s frozen body posture and before long he was on top of us.
-Rook, who now realized that neither fawning, nor freezing, nor fleeing were available to either of us, chose the only option he thought he had.
-He fought.
+I didn’t have time to shout anything back.
+I couldn’t get us to safety.
+The Doodle clearly wasn’t reading Rook’s frozen body posture.
+Before long, he was on top of us.

 So my question remains; how do we become better allies to reactive dogs?
 We can understand them as fearful, anxious and stressed.
-We appreciate that their actions are often a last straw when all others have failed them.
+Appreciate that their actions are often a last straw when all others have failed them.
 We realize that our dogs may trigger them and cause emotional and physical harm to both dogs and their owners.
-We can call away and leash our dogs, cross the road, look out for signals like yellow leashes or muzzles and most importantly, we can practice a little more kindness towards them and their owners who are just trying to help their dogs cope in a world full of challenges.
+Or call away and leash our dogs.
+We can cross the road to give them space.
+Or look out for signals like yellow leashes or muzzles.
+Most importantly, we can practice a little more kindness — towards the dogs themselves, and towards their owners.
+These owners are simply trying to help their dogs cope in a world full of challenges.

 About the Author